 As the holidays approach, I can’t think of a better dish to bring to the table than this sweet potato and cranberry stuffing recipe — a cozy blend of fall flavors that perfectly fits any Thanksgiving or Christmas feast.
 This recipe is my go-to when I want something hearty yet light, filled with seasonal ingredients like carrots, apples, cranberries, and butternut squash.
 What I love most about this stuffing is how easy it is to make and how beautifully it complements turkey, chicken, or even a plant-based roast.
 If you’ve been wondering how to cook the perfect sweet potato and cranberry stuffing for the holidays, you’re in for a treat — this one comes together in under an hour and tastes even better the next day!

-[Read more…] about Sweet Potatoes and Cranberries Stuffing Recipe (Perfect for Thanksgiving & Christmas)(Updated)Side dish
+[Read more…] about Sweet Potatoes and Cranberries Stuffing Recipe (Perfect for Thanksgiving & Christmas)(Updated)Plantain patties with cornflakes

 Savory plantain patties seasoned with cilantro, parsley, and leek, coated in cornflakes.
 They are so delicious that you’ll keep asking for more.